 Interest income from direct obligations of the U.S. government, the Commonwealth of Pennsylvania, and political subdivisions of Pennsylvania is tax exempt.
-For a list of exempt obligations, obtain Tax Exempt Obligations for Pennsylvania Personal Income Tax Purposes (Form REV-1643) from one of the Forms Ordering Services on Page 2.
+See the PA Personal Income Tax Guide - Interest section found on the department's website for more information.
+For additional information please visit the department's website at revenue.pa.gov.